c-chiniquy/iglo/docs/README.md

 - Install [CMake](https://cmake.org/download/).
 Version 3.22 or higher is required.
 - Ensure CMake is accessible from the command line.
 - For Visual Studio: Run `build.cmd`.
 Generated project files will appear in `/build/`.
-   - **Note**: An internet connection is required.
-CMake will download AgilitySDK and place it in `/build/`.
 - For other:
   ```
   cmake -S . -B build
   cmake --build build --config Release
   ```
+- CMake will download AgilitySDK and place it in the build folder.

 ### Linux